Vijay Deverakonda Not Happy With Puri Jagannadh’s Script? Deets Inside!

 Interestingly, Vijay Deverakonda's last big release Dear Comrade turned out to be a box office dud, despite impressing most critics.
 The romantic-drama, featuring Rashmika Manadanna as the heroine, never clicked with the masses and proved to be its undoing.
 As such, many feel that the 30-year-old should let the popular filmmaker do things his way.

-Meanwhile, Puri Jagannadh recently got his career back on track with Ram Pothineni's iSmart Shankar emerged as a runaway hit at the box office and impress cine goers.
+Meanwhile, Puri Jagannadh recently got his career back on track when Ram Pothineni's iSmart Shankar emerged as a runaway hit at the box office and impressed cinegoers.
 The film featured plenty of mass elements and this worked in its favour.
 As Puri Jagannadh is going through a good phase, it remains to be seen if he takes the Arjun Reddy star's advice seriously.

-Either way, Vijay Deverakonda will next be seen in the eagerly awaited World Famous Lover, slated to release of February 14, 2020.
+Either way, Vijay Deverakonda will next be seen in the eagerly awaited World Famous Lover, slated to release on February 14, 2020.
 The film, touted to be a romantic-drama, features four lovely ladies (Raashi Khanna, Aishwarya Rajesh, Catherine Tresa and Izabelle Leite) opposite the heartthrob and this has piqued the curiosity.

 Some time ago, it was rumored that World Famous Lover features a passionate kissing scene between the Bengal Tiger beauty and Vijay Deverakonda, which grabbed plenty of attention.